C2 domain: Calcium and lipid selectivity

 C2 domains are unique among membrane targeting domains in that they show wide range of lipid selectivity for the major components of cell membranes, including phosphatidylserine and phosphatidylcholine.
 This C2 domain is about 116 amino-acid residues and is located between the two copies of the C1 domain in Protein Kinase C (that bind phorbol esters and diacylglycerol) (see PDOC00379) and the protein kinase catalytic domain (see PDOC00100).
 Regions with significant homology to the C2-domain have been found in many proteins.
 The C2 domain is thought to be involved in calcium-dependent phospholipid binding and in membrane targeting processes such as subcellular localisation.
 Although most C2 domains interact with the membrane (phospholipids) in a Ca^{2+}-dependent manner, some C2 domains can interact with the membrane without binding to Ca^{2+}.
 Similarly, C2 domains have been evolved to have different specificities for lipids.
-Many C2 domains such as synaptotagmin C2A, bind to anionic phospholipids (PS or PIP2 containing phospholipids).
+Many C2 domains such as synaptotagmin C2A, bind to anionic phospholipids (PS or PIP_{2} containing phospholipids).
 However, other C2 domains such as cPLA2-α C2 domain bind to zwitterionic lipids (e.g. PC).
 This diversity and selectivity in Ca^{2+} and lipid binding suggest that C2 domains are evolved to have different functions.